jmford2/Covid19-NP-Swab/README.md

 <a name="approaches"></a>
 ## Approaches

-#Approaches under investigation:

-(1a) 3D printing a shaft, and attaching flock material via adhesive
+- 3D printing a shaft, and attaching flock material via adhesive

-(1b) 3D printing a shaft with enough definition---either "nubs" along the surface or bristles---to gather secretion from the nasopharynx.
+- 3D printing a shaft with enough definition---either "nubs" along the surface or bristles---to gather secretion from the nasopharynx.

-#Other Approaches:

-(2a) Repurposing existing materials, including cosmetics applicators or "loops" used in microbiology

-For more detail on ideas not yet investigated, see [Other Approaches](Other_Docs/Repurposing_Approach.md)
+For more detail on ideas not yet investigated, including repurposing unrelated items like cosmetics applicators, or using other items common in labs, see [Other Approaches](Other_Docs/Repurposing_Approach.md)

-### Manufacturing

-The consensus of a fair bit of thinking on our part is the simplest high-throughput approach is **3D printing**:
+### Manufacturing: 3D-printed Shaft + Adhesive + Swab

+The following may be the simplest high-throughput approach:

 - 3D print a wand with the appropriate form factor (e.g. see the picture above and the .stl files)
 - dip bulb in adhesive (we are working on appropriate adhesives)